the033003/FazbearOS/README.md

 *Find downloads in Releases tab*

 Requirements for prebuilt ISO:
-- Virtual machine program (Qemu for Linux ) (Virtualbox for Windows/OS X)
+- Virtual machine program (Qemu for Linux) (VMware for Windows)
+- I have not been able to get VirtualBox to work, but feel free to try

 Instructions for running:
 - Emulate with Qemu: `qemu-system-x86_64 -cdrom PATH/TO/kernel.iso`
 OR
-- Burn to a usb and run on bare hardware (TESTED)
+- Burn to a usb and run on bare hardware

 ## Building from source
 If you use this method, I'd highly reccommend using Linux.
-Windows is untested.

 Requirements:
 - Docker (Installed AND Daemon running)
-- Qemu x86_64 (Or Virtualbox for Windows/OS X)
+- Qemu x86_64 (VMware for Windows)
 - VS Code or similar IDE to make changes (If desired)

 Instructions: